We’re looking to onboard people who are passionate about contributing to the next generation of space exploration.

 Pre-Application - A list of positions the team is recruiting for is provided in the following section.
 Please review the list to see which sub-teams and positions are of interest to you.

-Application Submission - Please fill out this form.
+Application Submission - Please fill out the form linked below.
 This form allows the team to learn more about your skills and experiences.
 In order to gain a better understanding of your experiences, we request a cover letter and Resume/CV.
 Although not required for all positions, applicants are encouraged to submit a portfolio with past work/relevant projects.

 Application Review - Following submission, MIST will review applications.
 Applicants of interest will be invited to attend an interview to assess compatibility for the team.
 Applicants are required to submit an unofficial transcript.
 For those with grade points below 4.0 on the McMaster grade scale, please submit additional supporting documents such as project files, portfolios, etc.